Let's start with the basics...

 Even though a consumer gets promised easy access to booking and special privileges, sometimes timeshare salespeople offer more than they can guarantee.
 Points-based timeshare systems come with no guarantees.

 In the sales meeting, a representative might say you have the right to use the resort whenever you want.
 That is not always the case.
 Just because they say so does not mean you'll get to use your timeshare unit anytime you want.
 Another tactic that representatives use is telling you that you can easily trade your week for a different week at another property within their company's family.
 Most owners find this nearly impossible unless done way ahead of time.

-Many timeshare owners recall hearing these so-called benefits in their presentations, only to discover that many aren't true.
+Many timeshare owners recall hearing these so-called benefits in their presentations, discovering that many aren't true.
 The truth always shows itself down the road when owners realize they can't book just a few months in advance, they can't trade points, and their favorite week gets blocked by a rule they didn't see in the fine print.

-It's also important to remember that some destinations are more popular than others, meaning more people will want to travel the same week to the same places you want.
+It's also important to remember that some destinations are more popular than others, meaning more people will be competing to travel the same week to the places you want.